-Over the past three years, Howard County General Hospital has built a new 48,000-square-foot, two-story addition adjacent to the existing emergency room facing Little Patuxent Parkway, adding approximately 40 treatment spaces in several areas of the hospital to increase overall capacity.
-The estimated project cost for this vital enhancement is $45 million.
-This expansion is expected to open in January of 2020.
+Over the past three years, Howard County General Hospital has built a new 50,000-square-foot, two-story addition adjacent to the existing emergency room facing Little Patuxent Parkway, adding approximately 40 treatment spaces in several areas of the hospital to increase overall capacity.
+The estimated project cost for this vital enhancement is $48 million.
+This expansion is opening in January of 2020.

 - A new entrance, waiting area and evaluation area will help expedite patients’ flow through the emergency room and hospital.

 - New inpatient psychiatric unit with the capacity to treat 20 patients, designed to create an improved healing environment.

 - New observation unit—for patients who need treatment and monitoring but not full admittance to the hospital—located next to the emergency room, which helps with care transitions.

 - Additional treatment spaces for pediatric behavioral health patients will enable us to offer a protected and private setting for both children and adolescents/young adults.